 Extended Warranty – On eligible purchases, you can extended the US manufacturer’s warranty coverage by one additional year simply by paying for the item with this card.
 I’ve used this coverage multiple times over the years and has saved me a lot of money.

-The Chase Ink Business Cash card is a fantastic card and you should really consider adding it to your wallet.
+The card_name is a fantastic card and you should really consider adding it to your wallet.
 With no annual fee, a large welcome bonus and great bonus earning categories, this card is one of my favorites.
 I typically earn the most points each year using this card.